 Panto Pop

-The Danish furniture manufacturer Innovations Randers produced the armchair slightly modified from the original.
-For one thing, it was only about 98 percent the size, and for another, it was available in many different colors such as silver and grey, Black, white, pink, Orange, Blue and transparent.
-In the meantime, technology had advanced to the point where thermoplastics could be colored.
-On the one hand, this eliminated the need for time-consuming painting in the production of Panto Pop.
-It also made the armchair easier to care for and weather-resistant, which made it suitable for use in the garden and on the patio.
+The Danish furniture manufacturer Innovations Randers produced a slightly modified version of the armchair.
+Firstly, it was only about 98 percent the size, and secondly, it was available in many different colors such as silver, gray, Black, White, Pink, Orange, Blue and transparent.
+By then, technology had advanced to the point where thermoplastics could be colored.
+This eliminated the need for the time-consuming painting process in the production of Panto Pop.
+Furthermore, this made the chair easier to care for and more weather-resistant, making it suitable for use in the garden and on the patio.

-The Danish manufacturer has perfected this ability Verpan when he acquired the license rights to Panto Pop in 2012 and redesigned the armchair .
-In addition to a UV stabilizer, which was added to the ASA plastic, the seat was given a hole in the middle.
-This allows excess water to escape downwards.
-A detail that allows rainwater to run off and should help everyone when cleaning Panto Pop.
+The Danish manufacturer perfected this capability.
+Verpan When he acquired the licensing rights to Panto Pop in 2012 and redesigned the chair, he added a UV stabilizer to the ASA plastic and a hole in the center of the seat.
+This allows excess water to drain away, a detail that facilitates rainwater runoff and should be a welcome feature for anyone cleaning their Panto Pop.

 - Color